Meet your avatar: Emeli Sandé

 John has now been in a management role for 12 years, and still enjoys the challenges.
 This includes organising labour and materials on a project, managing health and safety on site, meeting with both clients and designers and help to ensure the project is delivered on time, within budget and to the highest possible standard.

 Your Hall: Your Story

 The ordinary and extraordinary stories below are part of the Music Hall’s shared heritage and help create a colourful archive of its place in history for future generations to enjoy.
-The stories gathered will be told and retold in different ways in the Music Hall when it relaunches.

 In March 2016, as the building closed its door in preparation for its transformation, the building played host to the Your Hall Your Story performance.
 This event painted a picture of the building’s past and hopes for its future.
 Many of the stories were told by the people themselves. some funny, some inspiring, many unbelievable, but all true and all set against the bigger picture of the history of the Music Hall.
 Brief introduction to Your Story’s include as follows:

 “In January 1931 my father broke the amateur indoor roller skating championships on a skating rink in the Music Hall.
 His record of 61 hours and 36 minutes is still unbroken.”

 “From June 1964 to September 1970 I came to every wrestling match at the Music Hall.
 One woman always had a front row seat up.
 She’d practically get up on the stage with the wrestlers.”